Why use a Broker?

 6. Brokerage rates

-Our brokerage fee for the sale of yachts is 8% (no VAT), however we offer a 1% discount for Starlight yachts (minimum £700 – no vat.
+Our brokerage fee for the sale of boats is 6% (no VAT), minimum £700 – no vat.
 However our rates are now even more attractive :-

 7. Private sale

-We accept that some vendors will choose to sell their yacht privately and are prepared to offer advice or indeed practical assistance if this is required, fee based on sale price.
+We accept that some vendors will choose to sell their yacht privately and are prepared to offer advice or indeed practical assistance if this is required.

-- 1% advisory – will advise on legal formalities and documentation, issue a Bill of Sale and deal with transfer of funds – minimum £300.
+- Advisory – will advise on legal formalities and documentation, issue a Bill of Sale and deal with transfer of funds, including survey consideration – £500

-- 2% comprehensive – advisory and documents in accordance with British Marine requirements – minimum fee £600
+- Comprehensive – advisory and documents in accordance with British Marine requirements – minimum fee £800

 - Formalise post-survey decisions